-(d) A respondent who has surrendered a gun or ammunition to a law enforcement agency pursuant to Section 8 and who does not wish to have the gun or ammunition returned or who is no longer eligible to own or possess a gun or ammunition may sell or transfer title of the gun or ammunition to a licensed firearms dealer.
-The law enforcement agency shall transfer possession of the gun or ammunition to a licensed firearms dealer only after the dealer has displayed written proof of transfer of the gun or ammunition from the respondent to the dealer and the law enforcement agency has verified the transfer.

-- (e) If an individual other than the respondent claims title to a gun or ammunition surrendered pursuant to Section 8, and he or she is determined by the law enforcement agency to be the lawful owner of the gun or ammunition, the gun or ammunition shall be returned to him or her. - ammunition that was surrendered by a respondent pursuant to Section 8 may dispose of the gun or ammunition only after six months from the date of proper notice to the respondent of the intent to dispose of the gun or ammunition, unless the gun or ammunition has been claimed by the lawful owner.
-If the gun or ammunition remains unclaimed after six months from the date of notice, then no party shall have the right to assert ownership of the gun or ammunition and the law enforcement agency may dispose of the gun or ammunition.
+- ammunition to a law enforcement agency pursuant to Section 8 and who does not wish to have the firearm or ammunition returned or who is no longer eligible to own or possess a firearm or ammunition may sell or transfer title of the firearm or ammunition to a licensed firearms dealer.
+The law enforcement agency shall transfer possession of the firearm or ammunition to a licensed firearms dealer only after the dealer has displayed written proof of transfer of the firearm or ammunition from the respondent to the dealer and the law enforcement agency has verified the transfer. - (e) If an individual other than the respondent claims title to a firearm or ammunition surrendered pursuant to Section 8, and the individual is determined by the law enforcement agency to be the lawful owner of the firearm or ammunition, the gun or ammunition shall be returned to him or her. - (f) A law enforcement agency holding a firearm or ammunition that was surrendered by a respondent pursuant to Section 8 may dispose of the firearm or ammunition only after six months from the date of proper notice to the respondent of the intent to dispose of the firearm or ammunition, unless the firearm or ammunition has been claimed by the lawful owner.
+If the firearm or ammunition remains unclaimed after six months from the date of notice, then no party shall have the right to assert ownership of the firearm or ammunition and the law enforcement agency may dispose of the firearm or ammunition.